Kinvey/kinvey-cli/README.md

     * `--org <organization>`

-          Specifies a Kinvey org by ID or name.
+          Specifies a Kinvey organization by ID or name.

     * `--secret <secret>`

-          Specifies shared secret.
-If option is not provided, secret will be auto generated.
+          Specifies a shared secret of your choice (minimum 2 characters, no leading or trailing whitespaces).
+If you skip this option, a random shared secret is generated for you.
+In the latter case, Kinvey CLI will pass the secret automatically to the Flex Runtime and print it on the screen for your information.

 * `flex deploy [serviceId]`

-   Deploys the current project to the Kinvey FlexService Runtime.
-To use a different service than the one initiated last, specify its service ID as positional argument.
+   Deploys the current project to the Kinvey FlexService Runtime, using the current service, which is the one you initiated last.
+To use a different service, specify its service ID.

 * `flex job [id]`